 I've been at Lehman since 1999, when I joined the History Department.
-I became chair of that department in July 2005, then served as Dean of Arts and Humanities from July 2009 through July 2012.
-I'm currently on sabbatical, after which I'll rejoin the History faculty in August 2013.
-I also teach at the CUNY Graduate Center, both in the History Department and the Masters of Arts in Liberal Studies (MALS) program.
+I became chair of that department in July 2005, then served as Dean of Arts and Humanities from July 2009 through July 2012; now I'm back to teaching in History and serving as academic director of the MA Program in Liberal Studies.
+I also teach in the History Ph.D.
+Program at the CUNY Graduate Center.
 Before I came to Lehman, I taught for eight years in the History and Social Studies Departments at Harvard (with a brief sojourn at the University of Puget Sound in the Fall of 1998); my BA and Ph.D. are also from Harvard, in the History of Science Department.

 I've published widely on British history, with a focus on the intersection of big business and culture in the nineteenth century.
 My first book, Conceiving Companies: Joint-Stock Politics in Victorian England (Routledge, 1998) compared banks and railways by focusing on their status as quasi-political institutions in the nineteenth century: I consider topics like shareholder participation in corporate governance, government regulation, and companies as providers of public goods.
 My second book, Regulated Lives: Life Insurance and British Society, 1800-1914 (University of Toronto Press, 2009), describes the rise of the life insurance industry as a complicated instance of modernity.
 I argue that several distinct, and often competing, meanings of modern life emerged in tandem with the business of life insurance, including melodrama, medicine, statistics, and commodification; and the process of folding these different meanings into a single business strategy was usually much more complicated than most theorists of modernity have assumed.
-Besides these books, I've published articles on such topics as the Indian census, national health insurance, bank failures, gold coins, and tuberculosis (click here for pdf files).
-My current research is on the cultural and financial history of gold in Great Britain between 1780 and 1850, in the decades leading up to the gold rushes in California and Australia.
-I'm especially interested in the conflicting meanings of gold during this time: as a symbol of exoticism and idolatry on one hand, and of virtue and stability on the other.
+I also co-edited a collection of primary sources on life insurance in Britain and the United States, published by Pickering and Chatto in 2013.
+Last year I published All That Glittered: Britain's Most Precious Metal from Adam Smith to the Gold Rush, which connects gold's cultural and economic functions in Britain between 1780 and 1850.
+Besides these books, I've published articles on such topics as the Indian census, national health insurance, bank failures, gold coins, an Irish gold mine, and tuberculosis.
+My current research is on the changing character of misers in British religion, literature, theatre, and economics; this will be published by Routledge in 2022 as Misers: British Responses to Extreme Saving, 1700-1860.

 Although my scholarly and administrative work has kept me busy, in less stressful days I did manage to have a life outside of academia.
-Between 1989 and 1998 I ran a small record label, Harriet Records, which promoted bands of the slightly quieter than punk rock variety from the Boston area and around the world.
-From 2004 through 2007 I was an active contributor to the Omnificent English Dictionary in Limerick Form (OEDILF), for which I wrote over a thousand limericks describing and/or illustrating the use of words from the letter A through C (click here for my greatest hits).
-Now, I watch a lot of TV in Port Jefferson, where I live with my wife Alix Cooper (an historian at Stony Brook) and my cat Hermione.
+Between 1989 and 1998 I ran a small record label, Harriet Records, which promoted bands of the slightly quieter than punk rock variety from the Boston area and around the world; and since a few years before that until 1998, a fanzine called Incite!, which was mainly about what the kids used to call indie pop.
+From 2004 through 2007 I was an active contributor to the Omnificent English Dictionary in Limerick Form (OEDILF), for which I wrote over a thousand limericks describing and/or illustrating the use of words from the letter A through C (My Greatest Hits).
+Now, I read a lot about misers, listen to a lot of music, and watch a lot of TV iin Port Jefferson, where I live with my wife Alix Cooper (an historian at Stony Brook) and our cat Hermione.